box/developer.box.com/content/guides/webhooks/v2/delete-v2.md

 # Delete Webhooks

+You can delete a webhook using the developer console or API.

+## Developer Console

+To delete a webhook follow the steps below.

+1. Navigate to the **Webhooks** tab in the developer console.
+2. Select the webhook you want to delete.
+3. Click the **Delete** button.
+4. Confirm the action by clicking **Delete** under the warning message.

+## API

 To remove a webhook from a file or folder, you will need to use the [remove webhook endpoint][delete] with the ID of the webhook.
 This value can be obtained using the [list all webhooks endpoint][list].